LazyEval/housing-prices-firenze/README.md

 - Dropped rows corresponding to homes that are not located in Firenze
 - Manually imputed missing districts
 - Drop rows with missing values in price and square meters
-- Extracted price, square meters, state of the house
+- Extracted price, square meters, type of property, condition of the house
-- Feature engineered price/m<sup>2</sup>, heating, energy class, elevator, disabled access, floor, parking, number of bathrooms, number of rooms, other features (created a new column for each)
+- Feature engineered price/m<sup>2</sup>, heating, air conditioning, energy efficiency, elevator, disabled access, floor, parking, number of bathrooms, number of rooms, other features (created a new column for each)
+- Removed outliers in the price, square meters and price/m<sup>2</sup> features.

 Exploratory data analysis
 --